CommanderPoe/project-various/FCC_projects/Relational Database/Celestial Bodies DB/README.md

-> Welcome!
-Are you ready to build a database of the universe?

 ## 1. Instructions

 For this project, you need to log in to PostgreSQL with psql to create your database.
 Do that by entering `psql --username=freecodecamp --dbname=postgres` in the terminal.
 Make all the tests below pass to complete the project.
 Be sure to get creative, and have fun!